AdobeDocs/analytics-2.0-apis/bdia.md

 ### Authentication
 BDIA uses Adobe's Identity Management Service (IMS) to facilitate authentication.
 This process consists of registering with our Adobe/IO API console to gain credentials, packaging those credentials as a JSON Web Token (JWT), exchanging the JWT for an expirable access token, then passing that access token in with your Bulk Data Insertion API requests.
+The token is passed in the header with the "Authorization" key and value in the format of "Bearer <IMS_ACCESS_TOKEN>".
 Detailed information on JWT Authentication can be found [here](https://www.adobe.io/authentication/auth-methods.html#!AdobeDocs/adobeio-auth/master/JWT/JWT.md).

 ### File ID Value
 Every file ingest transaction will receive a GUID to uniquely identify that ingest event.
 Our system can auto-assign this GUID and return it with the initial upload response.
 Alternatively, the client has the option to pass in their own identifier with each request.
-This is done through use of the "x-adobe-fileid" header field.
+This is done through use of the "x-adobe-idempotency-key" header field.
 See the [Operations](#operations) section below for examples.

 ### Response Codes
 The following response codes are returned by the REST API and should be handled by clients interfacing with the API: